rfo909/CFT/doc/Doc.md

-To gives a way of creating strings with newlines inside.
+This gives a way of creating strings with newlines inside.

 ```
 "this^nis^na test".unEsc